bgorelen/fintechweek2/README.md

-# fintechweek2
+# Fintech Repository
-Add some text to the file
+### Fintech Repository

+Welcome to my repository of Fintech projects. please explore the codebase!